chef/chef-web-docs/chef_master/source/install_chef_automate.rst

   .. note:: The ``--filename`` option is used so that the validator key for your organization will not be shown on-screen.
 The key is not required for this process.

-Chef Automate Server
+Chef Automate Server Installation and Configuration
 ========================================================

+To install Chef Automate:

 #.
-Download and install the latest stable Chef Automate package for your operating system from either `<https://downloads.chef.io/delivery/>`_ or `<https://bintray.com/chef/stable/delivery/view>`_
-on the Chef Automate server machine.
+Download and install the latest stable Chef Automate package for your operating system from either `<https://downloads.chef.io/delivery/>`_ or `<https://bintray.com/chef/stable/delivery/view>`_ on the Chef Automate server machine.

    For Debian: